-Omar Lizardo is co-editor of the American Sociological Review and the LeRoy Neiman Term Chair Professor of Sociology at the University of Notre Dame.
+Omar Lizardo is co-editor of the American Sociological Review and the LeRoy Neiman Term Chair Professor of Sociology at the University of California, Los Angeles.
 He has concurrently served as an external member of the Centre for the Critical Study of Global Power and Politics.
 He was born in 1974 in New York City, New York.
 After earning his B.A. at Brooklyn College, he went on to earn a Ph.D from the University of Arizona.

 As a sociologist, he has researched social networks, sociological theory, cognitive science, and cultural and organizational sociology.
 His research seeks to understand cultural changes and the forces that drive change within social groups.
 He is an award-winning writer, winning not one, but two Best Graduate Student Paper Awards from the American Sociological Association – in different categories.
 His paper, “How Cultural Tastes Shape Social Networks,” was awarded the Clifford Geertz Prize for Best Article in Cultural Sociology.